 13. Looking in a Less Trendy Neighborhood

-Want to stay firmly put in your current locale?
-Even moving a mile or two can make a big difference when it comes to your monthly rent.
+Another way to find affordable housing is to cast a somewhat wider net.
+Even if you want to stay put in your current locale, even moving a mile or two can make a big difference when it comes to your monthly rent.
 While you might not be as close to your favorite bars and restaurants, you could end up having more money to actually spend in those places.
+The cost of living could be lower due to school district divisions or other factors.

 14. Hopping on Hotpads